 We would like to share some interesting insights into the German Legal market and recent developments as well as interesting events and publications with you.
 This July edition of our "Monthly Dose of Germany" is presented by our French Desk, headed by Thomas Born.

 The new version of the Act on Notification of Employment Conditions (Nachweisgesetz, “NachwG 2022”) came into force on 1 August 2022.
 In practice, the implementation has so far primarily focused on obligations to provide evidence that are newly regulated under the NachwG 2022 (including the instruction to work overtime, the probationary period, work on call and the procedure in the event of termination of the employment relationship).
 In addition, the NachwG 2022 contains expanded requirements regarding the obligation to provide evidence of the remuneration components granted in an employment relationship (including the operational pension scheme).
 In this Client Alert, we discuss the relevant practical implications.

 We at Deloitte Legal Germany have had the opportunity to advise on quite a few transactions and would be happy to discuss opportunities that we see and services that we can offer in the field of M&A, including carve-out transactions, with you.
 Hereinafter, we would like to provide an overview on a recent transaction that our teams have advised on.

-In our German language Deloitte Legal Update webcast series, we address current legal issues - both in dealing with COVID-19 and the consequences of the Pandemic, as well as other legal trends and developments that are important for corporate practice.
+In our German language Deloitte Legal Update webcast series, we address current legal issues and developments that are important for corporate practice.